 Traditional agencies confident enough to leave outdated PR metrics in the past will often suggest the greatest measure of success is how well their clients’ businesses are performing.
 If business performance is good and business objectives have been met — and PR has visibly supported that process — then the PR campaign has been successful.
 This is the fundamental logic of the Barcelona Principles pulled together by AMEC, designed to help the PR industry prove its worth.

-As an example, the PR campaign may have been excellent at raising awareness with a target demographic but that demographic may have not been the right target audience for the brand.
-Or perhaps it was the right target audience but that audience wasn’t ready to buy, or maybe they were put off by something else.
+As an example, the PR campaign may have been excellent at raising awareness with a target demographic, but that demographic may not have been the right target audience for the brand.
+Or perhaps it was the right target audience, but that audience wasn’t ready to buy, or maybe they were put off by something else.

 The point being, there are a million variables that may obscure the effectiveness of a traditional PR campaign.